Fundamentals of Implementation Science in Global Health - Learning Objectives

 - Discuss the need for dissemination research and describe the roles that researchers play in dissemination.

-- Identify the process of developing an effective marketing strategy
+- Explain the process of developing an effective social marketing strategy; and

-- Assess the incremental value of the marketing approach in health intervention development and execution
+- Assess the incremental value of social marketing strategies in health program development and execution.

-- Apply appropriate public health methods and strategies to develop and implement successful, large-scale public health programs.
+- Identify appropriate implementation science methods and strategies to develop and implement successful, large-scale public health programs.